sakakit/BracketColorizer/ReadMe.md

 - Do I need per-language support?
   - No. The plugin is language-agnostic.
 If a SyntaxHighlighter is available for a file's language (provided by its language plugin), it is used to exclude comments/strings while coloring brackets.
 If not available, the plugin falls back to simple text scanning.

+- New: Markup Tag Mode (XML/HTML/XAML)
+  - Added Settings > Bracket Colorizer: “Treat <> as tags in XML/HTML/XAML (markup mode)”.
+When ON, in these markup languages '<' and '>' are always treated as tag brackets, skipping the heuristic for comparison/shift operators.
+Comments/strings/inactive tokens are still excluded as before.
+  - In fallback mode (when a lexer is not available), if the document appears to be markup, the same behavior is applied (simple detection).

 - Any difference in accuracy?
   - With a language plugin: Comments/strings/doc areas are excluded, and angle brackets are heuristically distinguished from operators, resulting in a more natural look.